Academic Grievance Policy (2022-2023)

 Academic Grievance Policy

-Finger Lakes Community College has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging prejudiced, capricious, or unfair academic appraisal (e.g. grading, assessment, evaluation, examination, judgment).
-Students who have questions about the academic grievance procedures should contact the Director of Community Standards and Counseling at standards@flcc.edu, or (585) 785-1211, or the AVP of Student Affairs at studentaffairs@flcc.edu, or (585) 785-1284.
+Finger Lakes Community College has both informal and formal procedures providing for prompt and equitable resolution of complaints alleging prejudiced, capricious, or unfair academic appraisal (e.g., grading, assessment, evaluation, examination, judgment).
+Students who have questions about the academic grievance procedures should contact the Sr. Director, Center for Student Well-Being at standards@flcc.edu or (585) 785-1211, the AVP of Student Affairs at studentaffairs@flcc.edu or (585) 785-1284, or the Academic Specialist at kelby.lawrence@flcc.edu.
+Students who feel they have been subject to discrimination should refer to the FLCC Nondiscrimination Notice.

 Freedom to Learn